Sanchita76/JanDrishti.AI/README.md

-# JanDrishti : Government Scheme-Research-Application 👨‍👩‍👦‍👦
+# JanDrishti(PublicPulse) : Government Scheme-Research-Application 👨‍👩‍👦‍👦
 ## Overview 📈
 JanDrishti is an **AI-powered research assistant** that empowers citizens to make informed decisions on government schemes and policies, **achieving an impressive efficiency rate of 85% reduction in research time, 90% accuracy in providing relevant information, and 95% citizen satisfaction.** Leveraging cutting-edge **natural language processing (NLP), machine learning (ML), and information retrieval (IR) techniques,** JanDrishti provides personalized insights, effortless research, and informed decision-making capabilities, bridging the gap between citizens and policymakers while promoting transparency and accountability..